magoun/sccodes-php-track/README.md

 - [ ] User Story: I can view events by month.
 - [ ] User Story: I can sort events by event type.
 - [ ] User Story: I want to see a list of events and be able to click a Google Calendar link and add events to my calendar easily.
-- [ ] User Story: I can view a list of organizations.
+- [x] User Story: I can view a list of organizations.
+    * This is satisfied by the /orgs route

 ##### Project next steps
-- [ ] Figure out how to parse timestamps from events
+- [x] Figure out how to parse timestamps from events
 - [ ] Add links to organizations in the orgs view
-- [ ] Abstract orgs display out of template
+- [x] Abstract orgs display out of template
     * @yield and @section tags
-- [ ] Create general template with header / footer
+- [x] Create general template ~~with header / footer~~
+- [ ] Beautify layout.page
+- [x] Figure out how to sort events by date